Spain (Kingdom of Spain)

 Just before reaching another asphalt road GC-130 you are finally able to get some magnificent mountain views.

 Once you reach GC-130 turn right and after a short distance turn left into GC-134.
-Follow the road and at that point you can choose to follow poorly maintained forest path on your left (next to the Military Station with barrier – see photo) or continue along the main car road until Pico de las Nieves viewpoint.
-Forest path was my choice, there was no point in following the popular asphalt road.
+Follow the road and at that point, you can choose to follow the poorly maintained forest path on your left (next to the Military Station with a barrier – see photo) or continue along the main car road until Pico de las Nieves viewpoint.
+The forest path was my choice, there was no point in following the popular asphalt road.

 Once you reach the peak you will probably see lots of cars parked enjoying the beautiful natural landscape of the island.